-There is only 25MB of bandwidth available for each grant application and reviewers will be accessing work samples provided with online applications from their personal computers running a myriad of different operating systems and software.
+There is only 25MB of bandwidth available for each grant application and reviewers will be accessing the samples from their personal computers running a myriad of different operating systems and software.
 Therefore we must limit the number of samples artists and organizations are allowed to provide, and the file size (1 MB) and formats (jpg, pdf) of those samples.

 - Work samples are meant to show high artistic quality, and support the artistic merit of the project.

-- CDs and DVDs will no longer be accepted due to the inability to share the work online with the review panel.
+- CDs and DVDs will not be accepted due to the inability to share the work online with the review panel, with the exception of Anishinaabe Arts Initiative Grants.

-- No digital music files (mp3, aiff) or video files (mp4, avi, mov) will be accepted because application software has limited bandwidth and reviewers may not have the ability to listen to samples in these formats.
+- No digital music files (mp3, aiff, wav) or video files (mp4, avi, mov) will be accepted because application software has limited bandwidth and reviewers may not have the ability to see/listen to samples in these formats.
 Performing artists will need to provide links to YouTube, Vimeo, Dropbox, SoundCloud or similar file sharing sites.
-All links must be viewable within a browser without use of special software or plug-ins.
+All links must be able to be viewed by any browser without use of a subscription, password, special software, or plug-ins.

 - Mentor/Instructor samples will need to be shared as a link to the mentor’s website or a link to YouTube, Vimeo, Dropbox, SoundCloud or similar file sharing site.

-- No print, electronic, news, or social media reviews/reports (ie: Lakeland Public television, Bemidji Pioneer, FaceBook, etc.) will be accepted as work samples.
+- No print or digital news, or social media reviews/reports (e.g. Lakeland Public television, Bemidji Pioneer, Facebook, Twitter, Instagram, Pinterest, etc.) will be accepted as work samples.
 These can be included as supplemental information on the grant application or included with final reports.

-- Grant-applicants and grantees assume full responsibility for properly licensing any intellectual property that they are using or intend on using as part of their submissions and/or performances, displays and presentations.
+- Grant-applicants and grantees assume full responsibility for properly licensing any intellectual property that they are using or intend on using as part of their submissions and/or arts performances, exhibitions, publications, displays or presentations.
 Further, The Region 2 Arts Council shall be held indemnified from any liability, by any grant-applicant or grant-funded individual or organization with regard to intellectual property laws.

 2-D & 3-D Visual Art or Artisan Crafts

-- Artists may submit up to 10 images of their work with their application or may provide a link to up to 10 images on Dropbox or a similar file sharing site.
+- Artists may submit up to 10 images of their work with their application or may provide a link to up to 10 images to Dropbox or a similar file sharing site.

 - If more than 10 images are submitted, the first 10 images will be selected.
-If fewer than 5 images are submitted, the grant will be ineligible.
-Images may be submitted in .jpeg or pdf.
+Any applicant that fails to submit the minimum number of work samples jeopardizes the eligibility of their grant application.
+Images may be submitted in .jpg.
 Each image should be no larger than 1 MB.

 - Submission of actual original artwork (books, paintings, photographs) is only allowed for Anishinaabe Arts Initiative Grant applications.